Showing posts sorted by relevance for query thrust. Sort by date Show all posts

 Enhanced gaming!!

-Stardust is something else.
-It's on another level with gritty, fast-paced gameplay.
-The basic mechanics are what you would expect - Asteroids - so it also feels more or less as you would expect.
-This is awesome because you can jump straight in and begin playing without that learning curve.
+Stardust is on another level with gritty, fast-paced gameplay.
+The basic mechanics are what you’d expect: asteroids, and it feels more or less the same.
+This is great as you can jump straight in and begin playing without that learning curve.
 Heck, it's all about dodging and shooting.
 Are you tough enough?

-The controls are also familiar: left and right will manoeuvre your spacecraft around.
-Pushing upwards will thrust you forward into hell.
-Don't worry, we have a shield that aids you during those sticky moments.
-Finally, our ship's main weapon is more than capable - perfect for gratifying rock-blasting!!
-Nothing wrong here, folks.
-This is all super-spacey-gun-fun!
+The controls are also familiar: left and right will manoeuvre your spacecraft.
+Pushing upwards will thrust forwards into hell, and we have a shield that aids during those sticky moments.
+Finally, our ship's main weapon is more than capable of gratifying rock-blasting!!
+Nothing wrong here - all this is super-spacey-gun-fun!

 This next screenshot does itself no justice.
-Seriously cool stage with mind-blowing fx...
+Seriously mind-blowing effects...

 Enhanced Aesthetics

-Graphically, Stardust is utterly glorious.
+Stardust is utterly glorious.
 Everything is bold and colourful with stunningly smooth animations.
-The rocks are also something else with jaw-dropping 3D renditions that look beautiful.
-Not only that but the display is running in overscan!!
-Yep, it looks so HOT and everything is in overscan which means lots of extra pixels to blast.
+The rocks are also something else, with jaw-dropping 3D renditions that look beautiful.
+Not only that, but the display is running in overscan!!
+Yep, it looks so HOT in overscan, which means lots of extra pixels to blast.

-Equally impressive; is the audio with beautiful examples of thumping stereo tunes, accompanied by BAM!!
+Equally impressive is the audio with thumping stereo tunes, accompanied by BAM!!
 BAM!!
 BAM!!
 DMA sound effects.
 This is one shooter that's gonna blow your socks off.
 If I can offer one piece of advice: crank up the volume!!
-Yes, I guarantee you will love everything Stardust delivers so turn it up high.
-No, even higher! :-)
+Yes, I guarantee you will love everything Stardust delivers, so turn it up high.

-This is one of the best-looking/sounding Atari STe games ever released.
+This is one of the best-looking/sounding Atari STe games released.
 Let's have another screenshot...

 Look out!
 Move quick and keep on firing - are your reactions good enough?